uvarc/rc-learning/content/courses/cpp-introduction/characters.md

 To see what can happen, compile and run the following code
 {{< code-download file="/courses/cpp-introduction/codes/buffer_oflow.cxx" lang="c++" >}}

-Type in a short user name (any string), then type `Eleventy` as your password.
+Type in a short username (any string), then type `Eleventy` as your password.
 It should work as expected.
-Now try typing a user name that is longer than 10 characters and see what happens.
+Now try typing a username that is longer than 10 characters and see what happens.

 If using C-style strings and functions, guard against this by using